 Dehydration causes a decrease in blood volume, which thickens the blood.
 Therefore, the heart pumps with more difficulty, which means that oxygen and nutrients reach the tissues and organs at a slower rate, thus sabotaging the energy level.

 Having an iron deficiency

-Iron deficiency especially affects women, especially during the fertile period, but men are not exempt either.
+Iron deficiency especially affects women, especially during the fertile period, but men are not entirely exempt.
 Iron is involved in the production of red blood cells, which are responsible for storing and transporting oxygen in the blood.
 If their number is not right, the organs and tissues will not receive the required amount of oxygen, according to nhs.uk.

 Iron deficiency translates into a permanent state of drowsiness, fatigue, lack of energy or irritability.
 To avoid it, foods rich in iron and those rich in vitamin C are recommended, as the latter contribute to the absorption and assimilation of iron.

 Perfectionists tend to work harder than others to achieve their goals, which are often unrealistic.
 Not reaching them leads to a feeling of frustration, dissatisfaction or stress, which deprives them of adequate rest.